-Please, refer to section d.2.
+Please, refer to section d.2.A

-- (E) procedures for outreach to and identification of students with disabilities who need transition services. - Transition process for students with disabilities begins at schools through orientation provided by the Transition Counselor (TC) of the VRA, to teachers, students with disabilities and/or parents.
+- D. PROCEDURES FOR OUTREACH TO AND IDENTIFICATION OF STUDENTS WITH DISABILITIES WHO NEED TRANSITION SERVICES. - 1.
+Transition process for students with disabilities begins at schools through orientation provided by the Transition Counselor (TC) of the VRA, to teachers, students with disabilities and/or parents.
 As a result, meetings of the Placement and Programming Committee (PPC) take place, and decisions are made about IPE recommendations.
-A plan of action is developed, and the TC may accept the referral of the student with disabilities. - 2.
-The PPC compiles medical information related to the student's disability and functional level at the time of the referral. - The TC sends those referrals to the Vocational Rehabilitation Counselors (VRC) at the corresponding VRA regional office and coordinates VRC participation in PPC meetings of eligible students with disabilities. - 4.
-When existing information doesn't describe the current functional level of the student, the VRC will perform a preliminary evaluation and consult with the TC as to which evaluations may be available through the Department of Education to complete the evaluation process. - 5.
-The VRC requests medical consultant's opinion under the following situations: - a.
-When advice is needed about functional limitations caused by the student's physical or mental disability; and - b.
-When clarification about medical aspects of disability is needed to facilitate VRC decision making process and service planning.
-Eligibility determination is made by the VRC. - 6.
+A plan of action is developed and the TC may accept the referral of the student with disabilities. - 1.
+The PPC compiles medical information related to the student's disability and functional level at the time of the referral.

+- 1. The TC sends those referrals to the Vocational Rehabilitation Counselors (VRC) at the corresponding VRA regional office and coordinates VRC participation in PPC meetings of eligible students with disabilities. - 1.
+When existing information doesn't describe the current functional level of the student, the VRC will perform a preliminary evaluation and consult with the TC as to which evaluations may be available through the Department of Education to complete the evaluation process. - 1.
+The VRC requests medical consultant's opinion under the following situations: - When advice is needed about functional limitations caused by the student's physical or mental disability - When clarification about medical aspects of disability is needed to facilitate VRC decision making process and service planning.
+Eligibility determination is made by the VRC. - 1.
 Eligibility criteria will be applied considering physical and mental functional limitations, functional capacity, vocational interests, skills, abilities, life experiences and others, identified through the evaluation stages for eligibility determination.

-(A) COOPERATIVE AGREEMENTS WITH PRIVATE NONPROFIT ORGANIZATIONS
+E. COOPERATIVE AGREEMENTS WITH PRIVATE NONPROFIT ORGANIZATIONS